YJDoc2/Configurable-Custom-Keyword-Lexer/Readme.md

 ## How this works

-This is made of three parts : A handwritten lexer, taken much after the amazing [Crafting Interpreters](https://craftinginterpreters.com/), A Parser , generated using [Lalrpop crate](https://crates.io/crates/lalrpop), and the a evaluator.
+This is made of three parts : A handwritten lexer, taken much after the amazing [Crafting Interpreters](https://craftinginterpreters.com/), A Parser , generated using [Lalrpop crate](https://crates.io/crates/lalrpop), and an evaluator.

 the commandline interface is :